Help, My Dog Has A Dry Nose!

 What does a dry and cracked nose mean?

 The skin of a dog’s nose should always be smooth and uniform in both colour and texture.
-If their nose has begun to dry out, flake or crust, then there is something amiss.
-Sometimes, there is an obvious reason for this, such as when a dog has been injured or has become sunburnt.
+If the dog’s nose has begun to dry out, flake or crust, then there is something amiss.
+Sometimes, there is an apparent reason for this, such as when a dog has been injured or has become sunburnt.
 On other occasions, there is not a clear reason for the change and vets may need to run some tests.
 For example, skin disorders and autoimmune diseases can cause the nose to look abnormal.

 Lupus or Pemphigus